 In most of the photos I’ve topped the Pumpkin Custard with my favorite meringue.
 It uses the egg whites leftover from the egg yolks that go into the custard.
 Meringue is very easy and fast to make, super fun for kids, can be piped on quickly and beautifully, keeps well in the fridge, and (deep breath) this version is pretty high in protein yet low in sweetener!
 SO, if you’re so inclined to top your custard with a pretty garnish, I recommend it!
 Whipped cream or whipped coconut cream would also be lovely.

 Otherwise, keep it simple with just a sprinkling of the best cinnamon (find it here) or crystallized ginger, for a fun, spicy splurge.

-Warm/hot custard is quite pourable, like yogurt that’s not super thick.
+Warm/hot Paleo Pumpkin Custard is quite pourable, like yogurt that’s not super thick.
 If you wish to use custard like the British do, this custard can be served warm, poured over steamed pudding cake or any cake… hopefully with a cup of tea, wing back chairs and a cozy fire nearby.

 Once you refrigerate the custard it will firm up a bit more.

 I hope you get the pleasure of eating the custard both ways! …and the convenience of pouring the autumnal goo into jars and placing them in the fridge, for when you need a real food treat you can grab.

 - 2 cups milk of choice (non-dairy options work well)

 - ¾ cup pumpkin organic, canned or pureed leftover winter squash (butternut and kabocha are best)